angular/angular/aio/content/guide/template-syntax.md

 Although the `HeroDetailComponent` has a delete button it doesn't know how to delete the hero itself.
 The best it can do is raise an event reporting the user's delete request.

-Here are the pertinent excerpts from that `HeroDetailComponent`:The component defines a `deleteRequest` property that returns an `EventEmitter`.
+Here are the pertinent excerpts from that `HeroDetailComponent`:
+The component defines a `deleteRequest` property that returns an `EventEmitter`.
 When the user clicks *delete*, the component invokes the `delete()` method, telling the `EventEmitter` to emit a `Hero` object.

 Now imagine a hosting parent component that binds to the `HeroDetailComponent`'s `deleteRequest` event.